hmthomas93/CSE360-Health-System/README.md

-# ASU CSE360 Health System
+# CSE360 - Software Development
-Github repo for Group 1's CSE360 project.
+A healthcare system for the Software Development project.
+This system keeps track of patient data and stores it in a database.
+A doctor can then view the patient data and send feedback to the patient.